trojblue/Pulsoid-to-VRChat-OSC-python/README.md

 ## Setup

-1. **Follow the official pulsoid guide to setup the heartrate monitor**: [How to display your heart rate in VRChat](https://blog.pulsoid.net/post/how-to-display-your-heart-rate-in-vrchat).
+1. **Follow the official pulsoid guide to setup your heartrate monitor**: [How to display your heart rate in VRChat](https://blog.pulsoid.net/post/how-to-display-your-heart-rate-in-vrchat).
 Go to next step when you can successfully see your device's readings on pulsoid website.

-2. **Clone the repo, [install python](https://www.python.org/downloads/) if you haven't**:
+2. **Clone the repo**, [install python](https://www.python.org/downloads/) if you haven't:

 ```bash
 git clone https://github.com/trojblue/Pulsoid-to-VRChat-OSC-python